Skip to main content

 • Environmental factors of fuel, weather, and topography that affect the spread of wildland fire

-Presented in a hybrid format (both the online and in-person field day is required)
+This course is presented in a hybrid format (both the online and in-person field day is REQUIRED).

 Online training: